 They say that it ain’t good if people don’t steal it - by this logic, crypto is in a massive fundamental bull run.
-While even in 2017 crypto malware was reported only rarely, in 2018 it is clear that cryptocurrency malware development became a legitimate career path, similarly as credit card cloning in Brazil.
+While even in 2017 crypto malware was reported only rarely, in 2018 it is clear that cryptocurrency malware development became a legitimate career path, kind of like credit card cloning in Brazil.

 Best way to get your crypto stolen